doums/dot/README.md

 ### gtk theme, Adapta
 https://github.com/adapta-project/adapta-gtk-theme.git

-(see notes below to fix HiDPI scaling problem)
+(see notes below for how to build it for HiDPI)

 ### icon and cursor theme
 install https://github.com/snwh/paper-icon-theme